The Village House

 "A celebration of colour, rich with details and a compact plan centered around the pool."

 For this project, we looked at ways of building using lightweight structures, to reduce the construction cost and time.
-We worked with our structural engineer Ir.
-Foo Siang Ning to design the piles to also act as ground floor columns.
-A lightweight timber structure frame was designed to sit on the RC piles forming the platforms for the first floor guest rooms.
+The piles designed by our structural engineer, Ir.
+Foo Siang Ning, can also be used as pillars on the ground floor.
+A lightweight timber structure frame was designed to sit on RC piles to form a platform for the guest rooms on the first floor.